Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Gaussianity

-\end{prop} \begin{proof} Define an urn for each vertex, setting $\lambda_i = M_i$.
-These urns are independent as a consequence of the the first rank assumption.
-Hence the result follows from Theorem \ref{Urn Gauss}. \end{proof} \begin{rmk} In some sense Propositions \ref{sparse Gaussian} and \ref{first Gaussian} are opposite extremes.
-In the former there is perfect dependence between the vertices in each edge, in the latter there is perfect independence but asymptotic Gaussianity holds all the same.
-This seems to us like good evidence for Conjecture \ref{conjecture}. \end{rmk}
+\end{theorem} To be precise, \cite{dutko_1989_central} assumed $\sum_j \lambda_j =1$ but the case $\sum_j \lambda_j \neq 1$ is handled by a simple scaling argument.
+Asymptotic Gaussianity of the number of (distinct) edges is a corollary of Theorem \ref{Urn Gauss}, obtained by defining an urn for each edge \cite{janson_2017_on}.
+For the number of vertices it is an open problem, namely Problem 6.9 of \cite{janson_2017_on}.
+While Janson only conjectures the result in discrete time we will also consider continuous time.

+The indicators of the vertices, unlike the edges, are dependent.
+However, we will show that actually one can couple to the standard urn scheme, if one assumes eventual forever connectedness.

-\begin{thm} Let $G_t$ be eventually forever connected and suppose that $\mathbb{V}[|U_t|] \rightarrow \infty$.
-Then the following hold. \end{thm} We begin by sketching the proof.
+\begin{theorem} Let $G_t$ be eventually forever connected and suppose that $\mathbb{V}[|U_t|] \rightarrow \infty$.
+Then the following hold. \end{theorem} We begin by sketching the proof.
 We will couple to the urn scheme with intensities $\lambda_j = M_j$.
 By choosing an appropriate coupling, vertices will be added to $V_t$ but not $U_t$ only when a pair of new vertices are simultaneously added to $V_t$.
 Since we know this happens only finitely many times in the connected regime, this will not cause us any trouble.
-We will need to fill some extra urns in $U_t$ but no more often than the doubles in $V_t$.
+We will need to fill some extra urns in $U_t$ but no more often than the double vertex additions to $V_t$.
 Thus there will only be finitely many vertices that are ever in one but not the other.
 Eventually these vertices will be present in both and from that point onward $U_t$ and $V_t$ will be equal.
-The coupling inequality will then complete the proof. \begin{proof} We define a coupling $(\tilde{V_t},\tilde{U_t})$ of $U_t$ and $V_t$.
-Repeatedly wait an $exp(3)$ amount of time then do the following
+The coupling inequality will then complete the proof. \begin{proof} We define a coupling $(\tilde{V}_t,\tilde{U}_t)$ of $V_t$ and $U_t$.
+Start with $\tilde{V}_t=\tilde{U}_t =\emptyset$.
+Repeatedly and independently wait an $\exp(3)$ amount of time, then do the following.

 For every $i \in \mathbb{N} \backslash \tilde{U}_t$ compute

 Then generate a $\mathbb{N} \cup \mathbb{N}_2 \cup \{\emptyset\}$ -valued random variable $\chi$ by generating $\eta \sim \text{Uniform}[0,1]$ independent of everything else and thresholding appropriately to obtain: \begin{itemize} \item $P(\chi = i) = \frac{\lambda^{(i)}}{3}$ for all $ i \in \mathbb{N}$. \item $P(\chi = e) = \frac{\mu_{e}}{3}$ for all $e \in \mathbb{N}_2$. \item $P(\chi = \emptyset) = \frac{2}{3}-\frac{1}{3}\sum_i \lambda^{(i)}.$ \end{itemize} Then increment the processes according to \begin{itemize} \item If $\chi = \emptyset$: pass \item If $\chi = i$: Add $i$ to $\tilde{U}_t$. \item If $\chi = \{i,j\}$ for some $\{i,j\} \in \mathbb{N}_2$, \begin{itemize} \item If $|\{i,j\}\backslash \tilde{V}_t|=0$: \begin{itemize} \item If $|\{i,j\}\backslash \tilde{U}_t| = 0$: pass. \item If $|\{i,j\} \backslash \tilde{U}_t| =1$: add $\{i,j\} \backslash \tilde{U}_t$ to $\tilde{U}_t$. \item If $|\{i,j\} \backslash \tilde{U}_t| = 2$: Choose $i$ or $j$ according to a coin toss, independent of everything else, and add that one to $\tilde{U}_t$. \end{itemize} \item If $|\{i,j\}\backslash \tilde{V}_t|=1$: Let $x \in \{i,j\}\backslash \tilde{V}_t$ be that one element and let $y \in \{i,j\} \cap \tilde{V}_t$ be the other.
 Then: \begin{itemize} \item If $x \notin \tilde{U}_t$: Add $x$ to $\tilde{U}_t$. \item If $x \in \tilde{U}_t$ and $y \notin \tilde{U}_t$: add $y$ to $\tilde{U}_t$. \item If $x \in \tilde{U}_t$ and $y \in \tilde{U}_t$: pass. \end{itemize}